 Who are the regular users of AMI systems?

 Depending on the application, who the user is may vary.
-Typically from a utilities standpoint, the regular users of AMI would be employees of the utility company or government agency that operates the infrastructure.
-Utilities may provide system access to technologies to enable devices such as in-home displays and programmable thermostats, enabling these businesses to become users of the AMI system.
+Typically from a utility standpoint, the regular users of AMI would be employees of the utility company or government agency that operates the infrastructure.
+Utilities may provide system access to technologies to enable devices such as in-home displays and programmable thermostats, these businesses to become users of the AMI system.
 Manufacturers and other industrial end users are also increasingly active to deploy AMI systems or work with their utility to gain access to AMI data in order to optimize their energy usage.

 Which external stakeholders would benefit most from AMI data?

 Data is typically not be shared with external stakeholders due to privacy concerns.
 However, a number of startups and investors have sought to create marketplaces based on utility or individual facility data as a leading indicator of energy price trends.
 This data, if accurate and timely, could be useful in making investment decisions.

 Where is the “edge” of the advanced metering infrastructure (AMI) system deployed?

 The edge of an AMI system is defined by the deployment of sensors.
 Sensors can be deployed on individual machines in a factory, at meters measuring electricity into individual apartments, or at centralized meters on buildings.
 As the "edge" moves closer to the actual use of the measured commodity, the granularity of the data improves but so does the cost of deployment and operations.

 What sensors are typically used to provide AMI data into the IoT system, and which factors define their deployment?

 There are many global smart meter manufacturers and their technology is typically similar in functionality.
 However, quality can be a significant issue.
 In many cases, the use of low-quality sensors has resulted in the failure of a system due to a high proportion of malfunctioning sensors.
 Sensors are often placed in high-stress environments, where they are must operate over the lifecycle of the system under extreme temperatures.